awsdocs/aws-proton-user-guide/doc_source/ag-svc-instance-update.md

 `CURRENT_VERSION`
 In this mode, the service instance is deployed and updated with the new spec that you provide\.
-Only requested parameters are updated\. *Don’t* include minor or major version parameters if you use this `deployment-type`\.
+Only requested parameters are updated\. *Don’t* include minor or major version parameters when you use this `deployment-type`\.

 `MINOR_VERSION`